GoodNotes allows you to create shareable URLs to documents that others can use to access and edit them together with you.

 Q: A stranger joined a document I shared.
 What can I do?

-A: If you're sure that you don't know that person, we recommend disabling Link Sharing under Share > Collaborate.
+A: We recommend disabling Link Sharing under Share > Collaborate.
 You can see all the participants in this menu.
 Their names displayed in this list are associated with their Apple IDs.

 Q: I left a shared document.
 How can I join again?